In this section of the website you will find information relating to the Covid-19 pandemic.

 What if someone in my house tests positive?

-If you live in the same household as someone with COVID-19, you should stay at home and self-isolate.
+If you live in the same household as someone with COVID-19 you are at significantly higher risk of becoming infected yourself.

 What is the organisation of teaching spaces?